How to Handle Customer Complaints in English: A Simple 3-Step Method for Waiters

 Rude staff:

-- “I apologize for my colleague’s behavior.
+• “I apologize for my colleague’s behaviour.
 That’s not how we treat guests.”

 The Magic Phrase: “What can I do to make this right?”